 Myanmar is at risk in terms of natural disasters.
 The country is vulnerable to a wide range of hazards, including floods, cyclones, earthquakes, landslides and tsunamis.
 The likelihood of medium to large-scale natural disasters occurring every few years is high.

 Our work in Myanmar

-Diakonia also supports the work to protect and assist displaced people and migrants in Thailand through The Border Consortium, providing food and shelter to around 100,000 refugees in camps, as well as engaging in advocacy.
+Diakonia also supports the work to protect and assist displaced people and migrants in Thailand through the Border Consortium, providing food and shelter to around 100,000 refugees in camps, as well as engaging in advocacy.

-For more than a decade, Diakonia has worked closely with local civil society organisations and local partners to raise awareness on gender based violence, particularly the role of men in ending the cycle of violence.
+For more than a decade, Diakonia has worked closely with local civil society organisations and local partners to raise awareness of gender based violence, particularly the role of men in ending the cycle of violence.

 Read more about our work in Myanmar

 Myanmar: I want everyone to know about the violenceGender-based violence is a big problem in Myanmar.
 Some say it’s because there has been a culture of violence during all those years under the military regime.
 “Most people think that men are superior and have...

 Myanmar: Learning to speak out about the violenceThere are many different ethnic groups in Myanmar, all with their own traditions and cultures.
 But they have one thing in common – the understanding that men are superior to women.